Excel-MEC/excel-2014-hackmaster/problems/titles.md

 Crypto-101
-You cant see me
+can you see me ?
 Play_me
-Needle in haystack
+Showtime !
 Listen
-rubbish.txt
-GET it
-Watch the Show !
-magic number
-Et tu, Brute?
-Login.